-To commemorate the occasion Chevrolet built 5,000 gold painted Bel Airs, though these were four door models and their trim remained chrome.
+To commemorate the occasion, Chevrolet built 5,000 gold painted Bel Airs, though these were four door models and their trim remained chrome.
 This of course was much less expensive than the 716 trim parts plated with 24-carat gold on the actual anniversary vehicle.
 That special car even had its chassis painted gold.

 At some point the gold plated Chevrolet ended up in private ownership.
 The story goes a man was planning to restore a rusty Bel Air when he caught wind of a buddy planning to racer with a better example.
 The restorer offered to swap cars with his friend, allowing him to cut up the rust bucket and he would have a better starting point for his project.
 They shook on it.

 When the restorer got home he discovered a bunch of gold plated trim pieces in the trunk.
-A bit more research and a call to a friend who worked at GM revealed his car’s VIN matched that of the 50 millionth GM car.
+A bit more research and a call to a friend at GM revealed his car’s VIN matched that of the 50 millionth GM car.
 He had real gold in his garage.

 General Motors supposedly offered to restore the car if they could use it for 50th anniversary promotions in 2005.
 The owner turned down the offer, worried that General Motors would somehow take ownership of the vehicle.
 The trail to the gold Bel Air hits a dead end with the death of the owner, who lived somewhere along the East Coast.
 Do you know where it’s at?
 Watch a video of the parade below.